iomoath/ess-notifier/README.md

 # ESS Notifier

-A simple security notable scanner for Splunk ESS SIEM (Enterprise Security).
-The purpose of this tool is to send email notifications whenever a new security notable event is triggered on Splunk ESS.
+A notable security event scanner & notifier for Splunk Enterprise Security.
+The purpose of this tool is to send/push notifications via Email/Slack/REST API whenever a new security notable event is triggered on Splunk ESS.

-This tool can be useful for Security Operations Centers (SOC), decreasing time spent on watching multiple Splunk dashboards.

 ### Features
-* Ability to connect & scan multiple Splunk instances
+* Ability to connect & scan multiple Splunk Search Head instances.
-* SMTP * Direct (Relay) email sending
+* Send notifications to multiple email addresses via specific SMTP server or SMTP Relay.
-* Push notifications to Slack
+* Push notifications to multiple Slack channels.
+* Can forward Splunk notable events to external APIs via REST API.
+* Custom external API payloads and HTTP headers.
-* Customize email template in emsg_constructor.py
+* Customize notification templates in emsg_constructor.py

 ### Prerequisites